26.2 The Marathon Training Website

 Adjust Your Marathon Time Goal?

 This is an absolute must if you fall into either of the categories above or if the weather is bad.
-Running a marathon is hard enough under ideal conditions, so how can you expect to do well otherwise if you’re just recovering from a cold, or it’s a humid day?
+Running a marathon is hard enough under ideal conditions, so how can you expect to do well otherwise if you’re just recovering from a cold, or it’s a hot humid day?

 The problem is that a lot of people start out with a goal in mind and are reluctant to change it.
 They start out at their planned pace and try to maintain it throughout the race, instead of varying it as needed.
-An experienced marathoner will always try to keep some energy in reserve for the later stages of the race.
-I have run my best marathons at a varied pace, sometimes with a second half faster than the first.

 Be Mentally Prepared